 Disclosure: We are committed to recommending the best products for our readers.
 We may receive compensation when you click on links to products, but this never affects our reviews or recommendations.

 A secured credit card is a good credit card solution for consumers who need to build or rebuild their credit.
 The U.S. Bank Secured Visa Card is a good choice.
 It has a low annual fee and a decent interest rate considering it's a secured credit card.

 Paying Your U.S. Bank Secured Visa Card's Deposit

 You can pay your deposit for the U.S. Bank Secured Visa Card online with funds from your checking or savings account.
 If you need to pay with cashier's check or money order by printing and mailing your application.
 U.S. Bank won't accept a personal check for your security deposit.

-If your application is approved, U.S. Bank will issue a credit card to you with the credit limit in the same amount as the deposit.
+If your application is approved, U.S. Bank will issue a credit card to you with the credit limit equal to your security deposit.
 Your deposit secures goes into a U.S. Bank savings account and secures your credit limit in case you default on your payments.
 You'll still receive a bill each month and you're required to make the monthly minimum payment on your card each month.

 After several months of timely payments, U.S. bank may allow you to convert your card to an unsecured card.

 Deposit between $300 and $5,000 in hundred dollar increments only.

 Pricing for the U.S. Bank Secured Visa Card

 APR for purchases and balance transfers 20.99%.
 Cash advance APR 25.99%.
 There's no penalty APR which means your interest rate won't increase after a late payment.
 Some credit card issuers raise your interest to 29.99% or more when you're 60 days behind on your credit card payments.